Describe a city you have been to and want to visit again.: IELTS Speaking Cue Card

 What specific memories do you have from your time in Sussex?

-How did your experience in Sussex change your perspective on traveling?
+How did your experience in Sussex influence your perspective on travel?

-What other cities are on your travel list and why?
+What other cities are on your travel bucket list and why?

 Band 7